As the trends show, interest for data analysis has been increasing over recent years and really gained pace in the last couple of years.

-Having a data repository helps in preservation of data and a hurried access to it when needed suddenly.
+Having a data repository helps in the preservation of data and hurried access to it when needed suddenly.

 While many people are using data for researches and analytics, I often face instances where there isn’t a clear understanding or still a confusion between relating these three terms.
 Not to worry, grab your cup of coffee and cruise through this blog and you’ll end up with a clearer picture.
 So let’s get started.

-Datalake is a repository of data where the information is stored in raw/natural form.
-A data lake usually consists of all kinds of data whether unstructured or structured.
-Only source of data present in data lakes is source system and all the data is retained in the data lakes unlike in data warehouse.
+The only source of data present in data lakes is source system and all the data is retained in the data lakes unlike in the data warehouse.
 Few examples of data lakes are Azure Data Lake and Amazon S3.

 Recommended For You: